Lywx/Lywxism/_posts/2015-1-3-knowledge-retrieval-system.markdown

 recall it when you are upset on browsing your illy constructed code?

 This piece of knowledge is linked with a bigger knowledge in a tree like manner.
-Gradually, a modular knowledge framework is constructed with tiny piece of information.
-A module of knowledge consists of many related knowledge and it can be manually selected in runtime in cogntive activities.
+Gradually, a modular knowledge framework will be constructed with similar tiny pieces of information.
+A module of knowledge consists of many related knowledge and it can be leveraged in process of particular cogntive activities.

 <br> <br>